Toyota RAV4 vs Honda CR-V

 The standard screen is seven inches across, but you can upgrade to a larger 8-inch screen.
-Both will provide you with clear maps for your navigation, Bluetooth® compatibility for hands-free calls and streaming music, and standard Apple CarPlay™.
+The system in the 2019 RAV4 provides you with clear maps with the available navigation system, Bluetooth® compatibility for hands-free calls and streaming music, and standard Apple CarPlay®.

 Toyota RAV4 vs Honda CR-V: Capability

 You can also manually adjust the drivetrain to match what you’re driving on.
-The Multi-Terrain Select dial on your console allows you to switch among four modes:
+Standard on all 2019 RAV4 models that are equipped with AWD, the Multi-terrain Select dial on your console allows you to switch among four modes: